 Early Origins of the Kene family

-Devon or Somerset.
+The surname Kene was first found in Kenn in either Devon or Somerset.
 The latter, was "the place that was for many generations the property of the Ken family, of whose manorial residence, now modernised, the moat is still discernible.
 Thomas Ken, their descendant, was created Bishop of Bath and Wells by Charles II., and was one of the seven prelates sent to the Tower by James II."
-CITATION[CLOSE]

 Early History of the Kene family